jdaw1/placemat/Documentation/introduction_first_placemat.md

 Again, change these to suit your tasting.
 The example has the `Belowtitles` as names of bottlers, but for your event they might be bottle sizes, or lot numbers, or something else.
-Indeed, it may well that all five are set to an empty string:
+Indeed, it might well be that all five are set to an empty string:
 ```PostScript
 /Belowtitles [ () () () () () ] def
 ```